 (1) If a Planned, Maintenance, or Rescheduled Outage is not completed within the ERCOT-approved timeframe and the Transmission Facilities or Resources are in such a condition that they cannot be restored at the Outage schedule completion date, the requesting party shall submit to ERCOT a Forced Outage (unavoidable extension) form describing the extension of the Outage and providing a revised return date.

-(2) Any Forced Outage that occurs in Real-Time must be entered into the Outage Scheduler if it is to remain an Outage for longer than two hours.
+(2) Any transmission Forced Outage that occurs in Real-Time must be entered into the Outage Scheduler if it is to remain an Outage for longer than two hours within two hours of the beginning of the Forced Outage.

+(3) Any Resource Forced Outage that occurs in Real-Time must be entered into the Outage Scheduler as soon as practicable but no longer than 90 minutes after the beginning of the Forced Outage.

-(3) If the QSE is to receive the exemption described in paragraph (6)(d) of Section 8.1.1.4.1, Regulation Service and Generation Resource/Controllable Load Resource Energy Deployment Performance, the QSE will notify ERCOT Operators by voice communication of every Forced Outage, Forced Derate, or Startup Loading Failure within 15 minutes.
+(4) If the QSE is to receive the exemption described in paragraph (6)(d) of Section 8.1.1.4.1, Regulation Service and Generation Resource/Controllable Load Resource Energy Deployment Performance, the QSE will notify ERCOT Operators by voice communication of every Forced Outage, Forced Derate, or Startup Loading Failure within 15 minutes.

+(5) For a Startup Loading Failure, the Resource Entity or its designee must enter a Forced Outage in the Outage Scheduler if the Resource was in an Off-Line status prior to the Startup Loading Failure or update the existing Outage for the Resource if the Resource was on Outage prior to the Startup Loading Failure.
+The Resource Entity or its designee must also provide a text entry in the supporting information field of the Outage Scheduler that includes the following:

+(a) A statement that a Startup Loading Failure occurred;

+(b) An explanation of the cause of the Startup Loading Failure using the best available information at the time the Outage or update to the existing Outage is entered, which must be updated if more accurate information becomes available; and

+(c) The start time and end time of the Startup Loading Failure portion of the Outage.
+Multiple consecutive startup attempts may be aggregated into a single Startup Loading Failure event with a single start and end time.

 3.1.4.7 Reporting of Forced Derates

-(1) The Resource Entity or its designee must enter Forced Derates that are expected to last more than 48 hours into the Outage Scheduler.
+(1) The Resource Entity or its designee must enter a Forced Derate into the Outage Scheduler as soon as practicable but no longer than 90 minutes after the beginning of the Forced Derate, if the Forced Derate is greater than ten MW and more than 5% of the Seasonal net maximum sustainable rating of the Resource and its expected or actual duration is greater than 30 minutes.

 3.1.6.2 Resources Outage Plan

-(1) Resource Entity Outage requests shall include the following information:
+(1) Resource Entity Outage submittals shall include the following information:

 (a) The primary and alternate phone number of the Resource Entity’s Single Point of Contact for Outage Coordination;